rjkviegas/skills-workshops/week-2/oop_3/README.md

 ### What code should you write?

-* Modify the code in `/great`.
+* Port the functionality in `/terrible` over to `/great`.

-* Continue using its delegate, delegate, delegate approach.
+* Continue using the delegate, delegate, delegate approach in `/great`.

 * Examine the code and tests in `/terrible` to find out what functionality to implement.
-Port that functionality over to `/great`.

 * There are a few passing unit tests in `/great`.
-Add to these.
+You will probably want to add to these.

 * There are some feature tests in `great/spec/feature_spec.rb`.
-These should pass when you've implemented all the functionality.
+These are currently failing.
+They should pass when you've implemented all the functionality.